Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2025-05-22T07:07:37.6796854Z`, an employee on the "threat-hunt-cip" device successfully established a connection to the remote IP address `88.80.26.2` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\florinn\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+Searched for any indication that the TOR browser was used to establish a connection via any of the known TOR ports.
+On 2025-05-22T07:07:37.6796854Z, an employee using the device "threat-hunt-cip" successfully established a connection to the remote IP address 88.80.26.2 on port 9001.
+The connection was initiated by the process tor.exe, located at C:\Users\florinn\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe.
+There were also a few other connections to websites over port 443.

 **Query used to locate events:**